AllTaken/BananaSplit/README.md

 # BananaSplit

-BananaSplit is an application built in .NET Core WinForms that can be used to split video files based on ffmpeg's black frame detection feature.
+BananaSplit is an application built in .NET WinForms that can be used to split video files based on ffmpeg's black frame detection feature.

 ## Installation